jmjjg/phpcs-standards/Standards/Cake2/README.md

 ### Cake2.Classes.AppUses.AlreadyImported

+Checks if the class has already been imported in the file.

+### Cake2.Classes.AppUses.AlreadyImportedDifferent

-Checks if the class has already been imported in the file (type-independant).
+Checks if the class has already been imported in the file, type and plugin dependant.

 ### Cake2.Classes.AppUses.WrongType